electrumpayments/money-transfer-retailer-interface/README.md

 </dependency>
 ```

-Alternatively, you can download the jar from [Bintray](https://bintray.com/electrumpayments/java-open-source/money-transfer-retailer-interface).
+Alternatively, you can download the Money Transfer Retailer Interface jar from [Bintray](https://bintray.com/electrumpayments/java-open-source/money-transfer-retailer-interface) and the Service Interface Base jar from [Bintray](https://bintray.com/electrumpayments/java-open-source/service-interface-base).

 ## Other languages